 You can set it to add a bit of sharpening as the file leaves Lightroom.
 The sharpening can be for print or for the web.

 I've found the web sharpening to be significant, so I keep it at low.

 This panel is one to use when you are sharing your images on the internet and want to either protect them from being stolen, or you want to share your studio or blog name with those who may see the image.

 If you do not want a watermark on the image, like when you are exporting for print, then turn this option off.

-If you want to use a watermark but you don't know how to make one, see this tutorial on watermarks.
+If you want to use a watermark but you don't know how to make or add one to your image, see this tutorial on watermarks.

 If you wish to edit this image some more in Photoshop or PSE, you can have it open up right into that program after export.
 This is particularly useful if you plan to use the image(s) in a collage or album.

 If you will be editing the image further in Photoshop, like adding texture or actions, I recommend you take it to PS/PSE from the Develop module.
 If you don't know how to do that, check out this tutorial.

 Below is a screen print of an export for web.

 Helpful Tips and Tricks